phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 In this software tutorial, we will apply three popular software resources (SWISS-MODEL, Robetta, and GalaxyWEB) for homology modeling of the SARS-CoV-2 S protein.
 Recall that the S protein is a homotrimer, meaning that it consists of three identical protein structures, or chains.
 Therefore, we will predict the sequence of a single chain in what follows.

+All three of these resources implement homology modeling,  in which we look for similar sequences with known structures and use these structures as a guide for building a lowest-energy conformation of our target protein.
+The details of how the three software resources *differ* are beyond the scope of our work here.
+If you are interested in understanding how they each implement homology modeling, then we suggest that you consult the documentation of the appropriate resource.

 ## SWISS-MODEL
-The SWISS-MODEL pipeline comprises four steps.

-1. Using BLAST and HHblits, templates for the input protein are identified and stored in the SWISS-MODEL Template Library.
-2. Alignment of target sequence and template structure(s) are aligned.
-3. Building the predicted models via fragment assembly.
-4. Assessing model quality through an approach called qualitative model energy analysis (QMEAN).

-First, download the sequence of the spike protein chain: <a href="/multiscale_biological_modeling/_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 spike protein chain</a>.
+To run SWISS-MODEL, first download the sequence of the spike protein chain: <a href="/multiscale_biological_modeling/_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 spike protein chain</a>.

 Next, go to the main <a href="https://swissmodel.expasy.org/" target="_blank">SWISS-MODEL website</a> and click on `Start Modelling`.